 Actions are specified in a language which is called SmallBasic.
 Programmers familiar to Visual Basic or other programming languages should have no difficulties in using it.
-If you need help, just post a message in the DimensioneX programmers' forum.

 Parameters specify how action is to be performed.
 Parameters' meaning and availability depend closely on the action you want to perform, so check action documentation carefully.